HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

 ```
 </div>

 You may notice that I changed app-contact to pb-contact.
-TSLint does not like it, but I like naming my components to my liking.
-As far as I know, it does not matter.
+TSLint does not like it, but I like naming my components whatever I want.
+I'm a rebel, and I do as I please.
+Are you still reading?
+Take a break if you're starting to fade.
+From here until the end is the most important part.

 ### The CSS
 This is totally optional, but the form might as well look great, right?